Story #15 April 13, 2021

 Her rage boiled as she heard that awful rhyme float up from the lawn below, chanted by a group of children waiting for a school bus.
 If she, Mary Stuart, Queen of Scots, still were on the throne, she’d have all their heads lopped off, even if they were children.
 Especially if they were children.

-She looked out at the watery morning, the misty rain in the early light, and wondered what it would be like to play golf again, a distraction from the vile children below her window in Holyrood Palace where she had been for over 400 years.
+She looked out at the watery morning, the misty rain in the early light, and wondered what it would be like to play golf again, a distraction from the vile children below her window in Holyrood Palace where she had been for over 400 years, even though she was buried at Westminster Abbey in London.
 She’d play if she could hold a club since nothing had stopped her before.
 After all, the day she helped murder Lord Darnley, her pesky second husband, she had played golf and it was raining torrents.
 To be appropriate though, she had worn black.

 She lifted her head off her neck, set it on the vanity and braided the hair, wrapped them into a swept up coil and replaced her head on her neck.
 The jagged marks of the three axe hacks it took to remove the cranium were still visible 400 years on, but the scar of humiliation was worse.
 The incompetent executioner had picked up the head by the hair, which was a wig, and the head had thudded to the floor and rolled some distance, to the horror of the crowd and the outrage of Mary.
 So spiteful was she, that her spirit had made all of the executioner’s children look like pigs.